-A couple of poles, a pair of ski tips and an almost all consuming powder cloud is usually the extent of most “Skiing in Japan” photographs.
-While this leaves an awful lot of skiers and boarders chomping on the bit to hop on a plane and jump into their bindings, it also leaves a good number of us scratching our heads and wondering what on earth this powder mania is all about, and more specifically – how to ski powder.
+A couple of poles, a pair of ski tips, and an almost all-consuming powder cloud are usually the extent of most “Skiing in Japan” photographs.
+While this leaves an awful lot of skiers and boarders chomping at the bit to hop on a plane and jump into their bindings and start skiing powder, it also leaves a good number of us scratching our heads, wondering what on earth this powder mania is all about.
+More specifically – how to ski powder.

 It certainly took me time to understand it.
-The first major “powder day” I encountered was after being on skis for 18 years, 3 of them as an instructor.
-Loving nothing more than setting my edges and flying down the groomers, I couldn’t imagine how I could truly enjoy powder.
-I knew Japan was famous for it’s enormous snowfall but figured I’d avoid it as best as I could; I managed that for about 3 days before it proved impossible in Hakuba.
+The first significant “powder day” I encountered was after being on skis for 18 years, 3 of them as an instructor.
+Loving nothing more than setting my edges and flying down the groomers, I couldn’t imagine how I could genuinely enjoy powder.
+I knew Japan was famous for its enormous snowfall but figured I’d avoid it as best as possible; I managed that for about 3 days before it proved impossible in Hakuba.

-Waking up to 50 something cms of fresh snow I feigned excitement to match that of my peers, but secretly was bugged that the corduroy was ruined and I may spend the day floundering around in the snow; cold, frustrated and embarrassed.
-My expectations pretty much nailed it, as it was all of the above.
-Except for the cold.
-It wasn’t cold because flopping around like a fish trying to dig out various limbs and pieces of equipment did keep me pretty toasty.
+Waking up to 50-something cm of fresh snow, I feigned excitement to match that of my peers but secretly, I was irritated that the corduroy was ruined and I may spend the day floundering around in the snow, cold, frustrated, and embarrassed.
+My expectations nailed it, as it was all of the above, except for the cold.
+It wasn’t cold flopping around like a fish trying to dig out various limbs and pieces of equipment.

-Within a short time though I began to glimpse the light.
-The odd string of turns went from feeling focused and tiring to light, bouncy and fun.
-Smiles began to creep onto my face and then the odd squeal of delight or giggle slipped out.
-The tomahawk style stacks became less frequent, and when they did occur they seemed funny not frustrating.
-Needless to say, there are now few things I enjoy more in the world than skiing powder.
+Within a short time, though, I began to glimpse the light.
+The odd string of turns went from feeling focused and tiring to light, bouncy, and fun.
+Smiles began to creep onto my face, and then the odd squeal of delight or giggle slipped out.
+The tomahawk-style stacks became less frequent, and when they did occur, they seemed funny, not frustrating.
+There are now few things I enjoy more than skiing powder.

 So, how do we transition to this?
 If we are already comfortable on our skis or board, we’re off to a great start.
-The basic principles that allow us to successfully ski down the piste are the same ones that will unlock the powder.
-Our key skills remain the same in powder, but more emphasis is placed on some more than others.
-In the same way that while all skills are present in a carved turn, some require more exaggeration than others.
-The best way to fully understand what, when and how is to take a lesson – it will save time and energy.
+The basic principles that allow us to ski down the piste are the same ones you use when skiing powder.
+The essential skills remain the same while powder skiing, but the emphasis changes.
+The best way to fully understand what, when, and how is to take a lesson – it will save time and energy.
 As with learning any new thing – we have the best shot at grasping it if we understand it first.

-Once you know what you should be doing, put the mileage in by practicing.
-Please do make sure that you do so safely by knowing your limits and choosing where to ski accordingly.
-If you are alone avoid all off piste and treed areas unless you are a very competent, confident rider.
-During very deep snow, ride with a friend or make sure you are clearly visible to the public.
+Once you know what you should be doing, put the mileage in by practicing skiing powder.
+Make sure that you do so safely.
+Know your limits and choose where to ski accordingly.
+If you are alone, avoid off-piste and treed areas unless you are a competent, confident rider.
+In very deep snow, ride with a friend or make sure you are visible to the public.

 Stick with it